apache/sedona/docs/setup/databricks.md

 * You need to use sedona version `1.1.1-incubating` or higher.
 * In order to activate the Kryo serializer (this speeds up the serialization and deserialization of geometry types) you need to install the libraries via init script as described below.
+* The the SQL functions that rely on `org.apache.spark.sql.catalyst.expressions.Generator` class do not currently work on Databricks DBR >= 8.x.
+Those functions are
+    * ST_MakeValid
+    * ST_SubDivideExplode

 ## Install Sedona from the web UI